Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 Cons

-Field note: During a small NYC Friendsgiving, our cat stopped pawing at the kitchen door and settled near her bed after a couple of remote treat tosses.
-Disabling audible doorbell chimes (use mobile notifications only) further reduced startle responses.
+Field note: During a small NYC Friendsgiving, our cat settled on her bed after two remote treat tosses.
+Switching the physical doorbell to mobile notifications reduced startle reactions without adding more noise.

 3) Thanksgiving food hazards to avoid

-Each year vets see spikes in holiday emergencies.
-The ASPCA and AVMA flag turkey bones, onions/garlic (often in stuffing), grapes/raisins, and chocolate as common culprits.
-Small portions of plain turkey or pumpkin are usually fine, but the safest strategy is distance and routine.
+Veterinary groups see holiday spikes in GI emergencies.
+The ASPCA and AVMA flag turkey bones, onions and garlic, rich gravies, grapes and raisins, chocolate, and xylitol as common culprits.
+Small portions of plain turkey or pumpkin are usually fine, but distance and routine are safer than improvisation at the table.

 Smart Feeder

-Automate mealtimes so begging doesn’t pay.
+Automate mealtimes so begging does not pay.
 Schedule feedings in the app or trigger a snack via Alexa.
-Consistent portions during hosting hours lower scavenging behaviors.
+Consistent portions during hosting hours reduce scavenging behavior.

 Pros